LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Variable Credit Courses
 -----------------------------------------------------------

-Comp 490 and 499 are for 1-6 credits. Â Up to 6 credits total can be counted toward graduation, counting all the times you register for these two courses. Â (In practice that usually means 3 or 6 credits since all other courses are 3 credits.) Â You do not need to take a multiple of three credits at a time. Â What matters is the total, when it is time to graduate. Â
+Comp 490 and 499 are for 1-6 credits.
+Up to 6 credits total can be counted toward graduation, counting all the times you register for these two courses.
+(In practice that usually means 3 or 6 credits since all other courses are 3 credits.)
+You do not need to take a multiple of three credits at a time.
+What matters is the total, when it is time to graduate.

 .. old ??
-    International students on F-1 visas: Â This is particularly useful for you,Â who need to be registered for off-campus internships and who need 8 credits, not 9, to be considered full time in fall and spring. Â Examples:
+    International students on F-1 visas:  This is particularly useful for you, who need to be registered for off-campus internships and who need 8 credits, not 9, to be considered full time in fall and spring.
+Examples:
-    Â You can do a 1-credit internship/CPT in the summer and do a 2-credit independent study in another semester. Â If you want to extend your work time at the end of your studies and would normally graduate in the spring, you could do two 2-credit independent studies earlier, leaving 2 credits needed in the final summer and do a 1 credit CPT in first summer session, so you can start summer work as soon as possible in the summer, and do another 1 credit CPT in the second summer session, delaying completion, so post-graduation OPT does not need to start until after the second summer session. Â
+     You can do a 1-credit internship/CPT in the summer and do a 2-credit independent study in another semester.
+If you want to extend your work time at the end of your studies and would normally graduate in the spring, you could do two 2-credit independent studies earlier, leaving 2 credits needed in the final summer and do a 1 credit CPT in first summer session, so you can start summer work as soon as possible in the summer, and do another 1 credit CPT in the second summer session, delaying completion, so post-graduation OPT does not need to start until after the second summer session.

 .. index:: CSIS courses
    Business School